 The somatic narcissist.

 The narcissistic personality disorder is on a spectrum.
-However, to have the disorder they do need at least five out of the nine characteristics from the DSM-5, even with five traits their personality differ as they are individuals, although some personality types will crossover, the overt narcissist will often use covert methods, the grandiose narcissist will play victim at some point.
+However, to have the disorder they do need at least five out of the nine characteristics from the DSM-5, even with five traits their personalities differ as they are individuals, although some personality types will crossover, the overt narcissist will often use covert methods, the grandiose narcissist will play victim at some point.
 The vulnerable will play the hero.

 Somatic vs cerebral.